Learn the common signs of mental illness in adults and adolescents.

 HUD also helps apartment renters by offering reduced rents to low-income residents.
 Under this program, a renter pays 30 percent of their gross adjusted income for housing and utilities.
 The landlord then receives a voucher from the federal government which covers the remainder of the rent.

 The Supportive Housing for People with Disabilities Program (Section 811) is a federal program dedicated to developing and subsidizing rental housing for very or extremely low income adults with disabilities, like a chronic mental illness.
 The biggest difference between this program and similar ones is that it provides housing specifically for the disabled and ensures that all housing has access to appropriate supportive services like case management and employment assistance.
-A list of subsidized properties is available from HUD.

 Call the NAMI Helpline at